rrozek/bitcoinvault/doc/rpc-differences.md

 It returns a json object with the address and redeemScript.

 Arguments:
-1. alert_key       (string, required) The hex-encoded public key used to generates transaction alerts
+1. alert_key       (string, required) The hex-encoded public key used to generate transaction alerts
-2. instant_key     (string, required) The hex-encoded public key used to generates instant transaction
+2. instant_key     (string, required) The hex-encoded public key used to generate instant transactions
 3. recovery_key    (string, required) The hex-encoded public key used to recover transaction alerts
 4. address_type    (string, optional, default=legacy) The address type to use.
 Options are "legacy", "p2sh-segwit", and "bech32".